ministryofjustice/money-to-prisoners-api/README.md

 Push latest English to Transifex with `./run.py translations --push`.
 NB: you should pull updates before pushing to merge correctly.

+### Parity testing

+See [PARITY.md](PARITY.md) for how the `parity` environment (and its equivalent local database setup) is reset and reloaded with a fixed, reproducible data set, used to compare this service against its replacement.

 ## Deploying

 This is handled by [money-to-prisoners-deploy](https://github.com/ministryofjustice/money-to-prisoners-deploy/).